-Thanks to George R.R Martin and the writers of the TV series, we were privileged enough to come across come of the most iconic quotes in TV (and even entertainment) history.
+Thanks to George R.R Martin and the writers of the TV series, we were privileged enough to come across some of the most iconic quotes in TV (and even entertainment) history.
 Although context is everything, these lines stand out for the sheer impact they create.
 Some of these lines exude wisdom and intelligence.
 So, without further ado, let’s look at the most iconic lines from Game of Thrones!
 Be warned though!
-Major spoilers ahead for the uninitiated!
+Major spoilers ahead for the uninitiated(but really, if you still haven’t watched this amazing show, what rock have you been living under?)!

 Here are the best/most popular quotes from Game Of Thrones